heroddaji/cupmar/README.md

 # News Recommendation CUPMAR model

-This is source code of my recent paper, submitted to WWW 2021:
-"Deep News Recommendation"
+This is source code of my paper "Deep News Recommendation"